 Still debating?
 You may want to consider a Bengal.
 While these adorable, charismatic kitties are considered exotic, they’re no bigger than the average housecat, and they have tons of charisma!

 Do you have questions about your cat’s health or care?
-Contact us today!
+Contact us, your local vet clinic in Waterdown, ON!